Adoni5/mappy-rs/README.md

 Enabling threading makes the `map_batch` method available.
 This method requires a list or iterable of dictionaries, which can have any number of keys and depth, but **must** contain the key `seq` with a string value in the top-level dictionary.
-Currently, the maximum batch size tobe iterated in one call is 20000.
+Currently, the maximum batch size to be iterated in one call is 20000.

 For example: